yarafe/Test/README.md

 ![FAZ-Sentinel Integration-DataFlow](images/FAZ-DataFlow.png)

-## Fortigate integration with Microsoft Sentinel Setup
+## FortiGate integration with Microsoft Sentinel Setup

 To establish the integration between Microsoft Sentinel and FortiGate, follow these steps: